 - There are limits on the number of days members can draw from a sick leave bank.

 - Receiving days from a sick leave bank is subject to committee approval, not based on a physician’s diagnosis.

 What about Public School Employees Retirement System disability insurance plan?*

 PSERs is the Public School Employees Retirement System that has a disability insurance component.
 You must be working for 5 years before and meet all the eligibility requirements to be covered under this plan.
 Once covered, the plan has limited benefits.

 Could I just take a sabbatical if I became disabled? *

 Yes, however similar to the sick banks, your leave must be board approved, rather than approved by a physician.
 You also must be working for 7 years to be eligible, leaving newer employees unprotected.
 Also, the sabbatical requires you to return to work which means if you were permanently disabled, you could not use a sabbatical.

 What about Social Security, Workers Comp, and other insurance plans?

-- Only 36% of the 2.8 million workers who applied for Social Security Disability Insurance benefits in 2011 were approved.
+- The average national rate of approval for those who applied for Social Security Disability Insurance benefits is 36%.2

 Are there any medical questions?